Cbas12/LA_CRIMES_zoomcamp_2024/README.md

 # LA CRIMES MAP AND ANALYSIS DASHBOARD PROJECT
-LA CRIMES MAP AND ANALYSIS project repository by Sebastian Peralta for DE Zoomcamp 2024
+Welcome to the LA Crimes Map and Analysis project repository, created by Sebastian Peralta for the Data Engineering Zoomcamp 2024, organized by the DataTalks Club community.
+In this project, we explore crimes commited in Los Angeles, aiming to create awareness and insights through data visualization and analysis.

 ## Disclaimer